Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 $\ddot{\hat{TaxBaseCapita}}_{it}$ is not the demeaning of $TaxBaseCapita_{it}$ itself but rather the demeaned prediction from our first-stage regression.)

+Our covariance estimator in this model is clustered by municipality, as [TODO:
+Elaborate]

 ## Tax Base Elasticity Estimates

 Given these results, we now approximate tax base elasticity with respect to tax